Martin Short: 2010–2019: Stand-up tour with Steve Martin

-In 2003, Short took to the stage once again in the critically acclaimed Los Angeles run of The Producers.
-Short played the role of the accountant, Leo Bloom, opposite Jason Alexander's Max Bialystock.
-Although the role of Leo Bloom was originated on Broadway by Matthew Broderick, Mel Brooks first approached Short about doing the part opposite Nathan Lane.
-On the subject, Short has stated in numerous interviews that, while he was thrilled by the opportunity, the idea of having to move his family from their Los Angeles home to New York for a year was less than ideal and ultimately proved a deal-breaker.

-Short performed in his satirical one-man show, with a cast of six, Martin Short: Fame Becomes Me, at the Bernard B. Jacobs Theatre on Broadway.
-The show toured several cities in the spring of 2006, prior to opening on Broadway in August 2006; the show closed in January 2007.
-In it, he performed his classic characters Grimley, Cohen, and Glick.

-As Glick, Short brought a member of the audience (usually a celebrity) on stage and interviewed him or her.
-Jerry Seinfeld was the guest on opening night.
-The show also featured parodies of many celebrities including Celine Dion, Katharine Hepburn, Elizabeth Taylor and Richard Burton, Tommy Tune, Joan Rivers, Britney Spears, Ellen DeGeneres, Renée Zellweger, Jodie Foster, Rachael Ray, and Short's wife, actress Nancy Dolman.
-The cast album was released on April 10, 2007, and is available from Ghostlight Records, an imprint of Sh-K-Boom Records.

 Short has continued to tour in his one-man show, which features many of his best-loved characters and sketches.
 In addition to Fame Becomes Me, some titles that Short has used for his one-man show include Stroke Me Lady Fame, If I'd Saved, I Wouldn't Be Here, and Sunday in the Park with George Michael.
 Short's memoir, covering his 40-year career in show business, I Must Say: My Life as a Humble Comedy Legend, was released on November 4, 2014.

+From 2014 to 2015, he starred in the Fox sitcom Mulaney, as Lou Cannon, a game show host and boss of the title character John Mulaney.
+In 2015, he returned to Broadway replacing Nathan Lane in the Terrence McNally comedic play It's Only a Play.
+On May 31, 2016, Short debuted a new variety show on NBC, Maya & Marty, which also starred Maya Rudolph.

-Since 2015, Short has toured with fellow comedian Steve Martin.
+Since 2015, Short has toured with the comedian Steve Martin.
 Together their tours have included A Very Stupid Conversation in 2015, An Evening You Will Forget for the Rest of Your Life in 2017, and The Funniest Show in Town at the Moment in 2021.
-With their 2017 tour, it was filmed for Netflix as a special and was nominated for three Primetime Emmy Awards.
+Their 2017 tour was filmed for Netflix as a special and was nominated for four Primetime Emmy Awards and a Directors Guild of America Award nomination.